-This painting depicts a beached shrimp boat on the shore of the Intracoastal Waterway (ICW) as the blue water flows by winding its way through the marshes and dunes of the Atlantic Seaboard.
+This painting depicts a beached shrimp boat on the shore of the Intracoastal Waterway (ICW) as the blue water flows by winding its way along the Atlantic Seaboard.

 $180